dnr/goclone/terraform/README.md

 The output will include a `function_url` you can use for testing.
 You can also run `make deploy` to build the package and apply this Terraform configuration.

+The Lambda is configured with a 30 second timeout and 512 MB of memory to handle large modules.